Culprits of blasphemy to be dealt with iron hands, brought to book: Nisar

 (ICT) Administration in Islamabad.

-computerized domicile and some others would be provided at this
+The facilities such as international driving license, computerized domicile and some others would be provided at this one window Centre.

 Ch Nisar said the government was making efforts to prevent